 If you’re asking how long does a lemon law claim take, the answer is — it varies.
 Unfortunately, there is no “average” amount of time.
 Each case is unique, and there are several factors involved, including the strength of your case, the willingness of the manufacturer to settle, and the aggressiveness of your lawyer.
 You don’t have control over some of these factors, but you do have control over which lawyer you hire.
 Neale & Fhima has a 99% success rate in lemon law cases, and that’s a really good reason to hire one of our lawyers!

 Deciding whether to hire an attorney for any legal matter requires a cost-benefit analysis.
 In an uncontested divorce, for example, it may not be prudent for the parties to hire their own lawyers.
 On the other hand, the plaintiff in a complex personal injury case would be making a grave error by deciding to forgo representation by a personal injury lawyer.

 Fortunately, when it comes to how to file a lemon law claim in California, the law makes the decision to hire an attorney very simple.
 Auto manufacturers are required by statute to pay all of the legal fees and expenses of the consumer’s attorney following a successful lemon law claim.
-In a similar vein to how automobile accident attorneys assist after an accident, most reputable law firms (including ours) will not charge the client for the legal work performed if the claim is not successful.
+In a similar vein to how automobile accident attorneys assist after an accident, most reputable law firms including ours dedicated to lemon law will not charge the client for the legal work performed if the claim is not successful.
 This means that claimants have everything to gain and nothing to lose by retaining an attorney when it comes to how to file a lemon law claim.

 You will need to consult with your attorney at the outset of the claims process to understand how to file a lemon law claim.
 At Neale & Fhima, we strive to make this initial consultation as convenient and straightforward as possible.
 We can conduct the meeting by telephone, and we will never ask for a consultation fee when discussing how to file a lemon law claim.
 The purpose of the consultation is for us to review your vehicle’s repair history, evaluate the merits of your claim, and answer questions you may have, such as: